ShanonPearce/ASH-Toolset/README.md

 ---
 ### File Naming and Structure
-Outputs (excluding HeSuVi files) are saved within the `ASH-Outputs` child folder under the output directory.
-This will be in the Equalizer APO config directory (e.g. `C:\Program Files\EqualizerAPO\config\ASH-Outputs`) by default.
-HeSuVi files will be saved within the HeSuVi folder (e.g. `C:\Program Files\EqualizerAPO\config\HeSuVi`) by default.
-If required, the output directory can be changed using the directory selector.
-The `EqualizerAPO\config` directory should be selected if using Equalizer APO to ensure the filters and configurations can be read by Equalizer APO.
+By default, outputs (excluding HeSuVi files) are saved within the `ASH-Outputs` folder inside the output directory.
+  * In Quick Configuration, the default path is `C:\Program Files\EqualizerAPO\config\ASH-Outputs`.
+This is to ensure Equalizer APO can read the filters.
+  * In Filter & Dataset Export, the output directory can be customised using the directory selector.
+  * HeSuVi files are saved in the HeSuVi folder (e.g., `C:\Program Files\EqualizerAPO\config\HeSuVi`) by default to ensure compatibility with HeSuVi.

 **Binaural Room Impulse Responses**
-- Binaural room impulse responses are saved within the ASH-Outputs\BRIRs folder.
+- BRIRs are saved within the `ASH-Outputs\BRIRs` folder.
-- A folder is created for each set of WAV BRIRs and is named as per the selected parameters.
+- A separate folder is created for each binaural dataset, named according to the selected parameters:
-    - The naming convention for the folder is `(Listener)_(Acoustic_Space)_(Direct_Sound_Gain)_(Room_Target)_(Low-Freq_Response)_(Headphone_Type)`.
+    (Acoustic_Space)_(Direct_Sound_Gain)_(Listener)_(Room_Target)_(Headphone_Type)_(Low-Freq_Response)
-- A WAV file is created for a range of source directions around the listener.
-Each WAV file corresponds to a unique direction.
+- If Direction-specific export enabled, Individual WAV files are generated for a range of source directions around the listener.
+Each file corresponds to a unique direction:
-    - The naming convention for the BRIR WAV files is `BRIR_E(Elevation)_A(Azimuth).wav`.
+    - Naming convention: `BRIR_E(Elevation)_A(Azimuth).wav`
-    - Positive elevation angles correspond to points above the listener while negative angles correspond to points below the listener.
-An elevation of 0 corresponds to a point at the same level as the listener.
+    - Positive elevation: above the listener; negative: below.
+Zero: same level as listener.
-    - Positive azimuth angles correspond to points to the right of the listener while negative angles correspond to points to the left of the listener.
-An azimuth of -90 corresponds to a point directly to the left of the listener while an azimuth of 90 corresponds to a point directly to the right of the listener.
+    - Positive azimuth: to the right of the listener; negative: to the left.
+Azimuth -90°: directly left; 90°: directly right.
-- A true stereo WAV file is also located in each folder with naming `BRIR_True_Stereo.wav`
+- If True Stereo export enabled, a true stereo WAV is also included in each folder: `BRIR_True_Stereo.wav`
+- If 16 Channel export enabled, a 16 Channel WAV is also included in each folder prefixed with `BRIR_16ch_`.
-- SOFA files are located under the SOFA folder
+- If SOFA export enabled, a corresponding SOFA file is saved under the `SOFA` folder.
+Refer to reference tables tab for SOFA convention information.

 **Headphone Correction Filters**
 - Correction filters are saved within the ASH-Outputs\HpCFs folder
-- A folder is created for each filter type and for each headphone brand that has an exported filter
+- A folder is created for each filter type (FIRs, FIRs_Stereo, Graphic_EQ_31_band, Graphic_EQ_127_band) and for each headphone brand/type that has an exported filter
 - The filters are named as per the headphone name